Purpose of Assessment

 Approved by CAS Coordinator _______________________ Â Date______________

 Assessing and Reporting of TOK

 TOK one of the components of the DP will be assessed by TOK teacher who will be writing individual comments on the performance of each student.
-The report will be part of report card to be handed over to parents at the end of each semester.
-However during the third and fourth semester the student will be marked as per the IB criteria for these components along with the report.
+The report will be part of the report card to be handed over to parents at the end of each semester.
+However, during the third and fourth semester, the student will be marked as per the IB criteria for these components along with the report.

 Assessing and Reporting of EE

-The progress of student in extended essay will be reported in each term on the basis of EE supervisor evaluation report and student self reflection.
+The progress of the student in the extended essay will be reported in each term on the basis of the EE supervisor evaluation report and student self-reflection.
 The advisor evaluation report will comprise of students progress in view of EE assessment criteria and level of commitment.
-The supervisor will write report on each student individually.
+The supervisor will write a report on each student individually.